frobware/autoprat/README.md

 - `--needs-approve` - Missing 'approved' label
 - `--needs-lgtm` - Missing 'lgtm' label
 - `--needs-ok-to-test` - Has 'needs-ok-to-test' label
+- `--query <QUERY>` - Raw GitHub search query (automatically adds `is:pr` and `is:open` if not present, mutually exclusive with all other filters and repository specification)

 ### Actions
 - `--approve` - Generate `/approve` comments